Showing posts with label mace and flail. Show all posts

 Drawing of a Tie Jian, from 'Wu Bei Zhi (《武備志》)'.

-Tie Jian, also known simply as Jian (鐧), was a subtype of Tie Bian.
-Like Tie Bian, it was a solid metal rod mounted on a sword hilt.
-Unlike Tie Bian, it did not have nodes, and had a concave rectangular cross section.
-Tie Jian resembled Okinawan Sai (釵, lit.
-'Hairpin') and Japanese Jitte (十手, lit.
-'Ten hands') superficially, but it was much longer.
+The Tie Jian, also known simply as a Jian (鐧), was a subtype of the same weapon.
+Like the Tie Bian, it was a solid metal rod mounted on a sword hilt, although it did not have nodes and featured a concave, square cross-section.
+The Tie Jian superficially resembled the Chinese Tie Chi (鐵尺, lit.
+'Iron ruler'), the Okinawan sai (釵, lit. 'hairpin'), and the Japanese jitte (十手, lit. 'ten hands'), and was the predecessor of them all, although it was much longer than any of them..

-Tie Jian was occasionally used as a throwing weapon, which gave rise to the idiom "Sa Shou Jian (撒手鐧, lit.
-'Cast away Jian')" that was later corrupted into "Sha Shou Jian (殺手鐧, lit.
+Interestingly, the Tie Jian was occasionally used as a throwing weapon, which gave rise to the idiom "Sa Shou Jian (撒手鐧, lit.
+'Cast away Jian')".
+This was later corrupted into "Sha Shou Jian (殺手鐧, lit.
 'Killing hand Jian', also translated as 'Assassin's mace')".

 Northern Song Dynasty Sword Breaker